tsduck/tsduck/scripts/README.md

 ## Build scripts on Windows

+Note on PowerShell scripts: A Windows PowerShell script file name has a `.ps1` extension.
+Default action for double-click on a script file in Windows Explorer is to edit the script file using notepad.
+This is not convenient for developers.
+It is recommended to modify this so that double-clicking on a `.ps1` file executes the script.
+You can enable this the first time you want to run a PowerShell script from the Windows Explorer: Right-click on the `.ps1` file, click on "Open with", then "Choose another app", select (simple click, don't double-click) "Windows PowerShell" and finally click on "Always".

 - `msvc` : A subdirectory containing all project files for Visual Studio.
 All project files were manually carfted to be generic for all versions of Visual Studio to avoid multiple versions of the same project.